ashvardanian/ashvardanian/README.md

 🌍 Visited ~50 countries across 4 continents, lived in 11 of them.<br/>
 👅 Fluent in Russian, Armenian & English.<br/>
 💻 These days I code in C++ 20, CUDA 17, Python, and in Assembly on x86/ARM.<br/>
-❤️ Science, big servers, chess and smart women!<br/>
+❤️ Science, big servers & chess!<br/>

 ## Current Activities